VishalThimmaiah/score-tracker/.clinerules/project-preference.md

-Goal is to create a working 1st model
+Goal is to create a 1st working model.
+Keeping it simple.